qdrant/landing_page/qdrant-landing/content/articles/agentic-rag.md

 ```

 Each node of the process is just a Python function that does certain operation.
 You can call an LLM of your choice
-inside of them, if you want to, but there is no assumption about the messages being created by any AI.
-LangGraph rather
+inside of them, if you want to, but there is no assumption about the messages being created by any AI. **LangGraph
-acts as a runtime that launches these functions in a specific order, and passes the state between them.
-While [LangGraph
+rather acts as a runtime that launches these functions in a specific order, and passes the state between them**.
+While
-](https://www.langchain.com/langgraph) integrates well with the LangChain ecosystem, it can be used independently.
-For
+[LangGraph](https://www.langchain.com/langgraph) integrates well with the LangChain ecosystem, it can be used
-teams looking for additional support and features, there's also a commercial offering called LangGraph Platform.
-The
+independently.
+For teams looking for additional support and features, there's also a commercial offering called
-framework is available for both Python and JavaScript environments, making it possible to be used in different tech
+LangGraph Platform.
+The framework is available for both Python and JavaScript environments, making it possible to be
-stacks.
+used in different tech stacks.

 ### CrewAI